Estimation and Inference of Treatment Effects with $L_2$-Boosting in High-Dimensional Settings: Estimation of Treatment Effects in High Dimensions

 where $\gamma$ denotes the intercept and $\varepsilon$ a statistical error term.
-There are two reasons for including covariates $X=(X_1,\ldots,X_p)$ in equation \ref{treateff} for the estimation of the treatment effect.
-First, covariates improve the precision of the estimation of the average treatment effect in randomized control trials (RCTs).
-This argument has already been made in \cite{cox1958}.
-Second, in observational studies, additional covariates might establish unconfoundedness, meaning that given the variables in $X$, the treatment is as randomized and there are no unobserved cofounders.
-For a book length treatment of this argument, we refer to \cite{ImbensRubin:2015}.
-Formally, this means
+The coefficient $\alpha$ of treatment variable $D$ is the treatment effect of interest.
+There are two reasons for including covariates $X=(X_1,\ldots,X_p)$ in model (\ref{treateff}) for the estimation of the treatment effect.
+First, in randomized control trials the treatment variable is assigned randomly, and additional covariates improve the precision of the estimate of the average treatment effect.
+This argument has already been made in \cite{cox1958} and, more recently, \cite{lin2013agnostic}.
+Second, in observational studies, covariates might be need to be included to establish unconfoundedness, in order to ensure that $\mathbb{E}(\varepsilon|D,X)=0$.
+This means that given the variables $X$, the treatment can be regarded as if it had been randomly assigned and there are no unobserved confounders, as described in \cite{ImbensRubin:2015}.